Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also requires some compromises.

 It’s not unreasonable to think that smaller wheels might lead to a slower ride.

 But are folding bikes actually slower?
-The short answer is a firm “no.” Folding bikes are not necessarily slower than full-sized ones, at least not on normal urban terrain.
+The short answer is a firm “no.” On normal urban terrain, folding bikes are not slower than full-sized ones with similar riding posture.

 Folding bikes nearly all use 16″ or 20″ wheels.
 A few models use either larger (24″+) or smaller (12″) wheels, but those are not common.
 Regardless, it’s much less diameter than the typical 26″-29″ on regular bikes.